sauricat/flakes/README.md

 ## Usage

-1. Run `functions/build.sh` to build a liveCD, install from an arbitrary external nix enviroment, or upgrade your system configuration.
+1. Run `build.sh` to build a liveCD, install from an arbitrary external nix enviroment, or upgrade your system configuration.

 2. Or you can simply refer to the following Nix Flake URL `github:sauricat/my-nixos-configuration` since this is a Flaked repository.